COVID-19 Information and Helpful Resources

 - Consumer Complaints - The Attorney General is actively enforcing price gouging related to emergency and medical supplies.
 File a complaint.

 - California Department of Motor Vehicles – California DMV field offices will be closed beginning March 27, and will reopen virtually on April 2.
-An Important Message from the DMV
+For the DMV's most recent updates.

 Official Information and Updates